vespolina/syncer/README.md

 ## Description

 This library handles sychronisation of entities (eg. products, orders, invoices, content) from a remote service into a local application.
-It furthers allows dependent to be synchronized as well.
-For instance in order to retrieve an invoice entity you would also need the customer and referenced products.
+It furthers allows dependent entities to be synchronized as well.
+For instance in order to retrieve an invoice you would also need remote customer information and referenced products.

-Partial retrieved entities and dependent entities can be persisted to a gateway allowing the process to be halt at any time and picked up later.
+Partial retrieved entities and dependent entities can be persisted to a gateway allowing the process to be halted at any time and picked up later.